exploring self-realization, sacred personhood, and full humanity

 I think that people will only recognize … what Christ really was, when they begin to discount a lot of untoward creeds and dogmas, tacked on over the centuries by men who desired power and position.
 I would say to you, above all things, if you want to discover truth, avoid men of power and position, because … God is not found, in a sense, in buildings or places … God is found within one’s soul, within one’s inner consciousness”

 Elizabeth speaks of an "automatic" guidance system, an at-the-ready secret compass, an inner-oracle, a private nexus with Deity via "one's consciousness" - all of which will lead one's activities in a natural way; a moment-by-moment quiet sense of direction, a realization, to do this as opposed to that.

 It is "the word of God living in us"; it is, so to speak, the real "infallible Bible," the fulfillment of Jesus' ancient promise of the "Spirit of truth," that silent but discernible perception of "God within," the touchstone of what's real, a guidance for which humankind has sought for thousands of years.

-It should also be pointed out that the too-ready defense of "mistranslation" quickly becomes self-defeating.
-We are told that God has not only given us an infallible book but he himself is "all powerful this" and "omni-that"; but if we claim "mistranslation" as antidote to hundreds or thousands of charges of errancy, then where is the unlimited power of God to get a clear message out to the world?
+It should also be pointed out that the quick defense of "mistranslation" quickly becomes self-defeating.
+We are told that God has not only given us an infallible book but that he himself is "all powerful this" and "omni-that"; but, if we claim "mistranslation" as antidote to hundreds or thousands of charges of errancy, then where is the unlimited power of God to get a clear message out to the world?
 What good are the purported "pure and holy words" of the Bible if no one can get at their true meaning? - buried under interminable layers of copyists' and translators' human error.
-We are to be judged by every word in a so-called perfect book? - but no one, certainly not the common man on the street, knows what those true, original words are?
+We are to be judged, it is said, by every word in a so-called perfect book - but no one knows what those true, original words are?
 This is nonsense. (see comments below by Prof. Bart Ehrman)

 bite-sized packets of information